gofiber/fiber/docs/api/redirect.md

 #### WithInput

 You can send input data by using `WithInput()`.
 They will be sent as a cookie.

-This method can send form, multipart form, query data to redirected route depending on the request content type.
+This method can send form, multipart form, or query data to the redirected route depending on the request content type.

 ```go title="Signature"
 func (r *Redirect) WithInput() *Redirect